MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-scaling-colors-use.md

 ---
-Description: 'A scaling transformation multiplies one or more of the four color components by a number.
-The color matrix entries that represent scaling are given in the following table.' ms.assetid: '08347831-7100-4220-a83b-693bb7b98ccb'
+Description: A scaling transformation multiplies one or more of the four color components by a number.
+The color matrix entries that represent scaling are given in the following table. ms.assetid: 08347831-7100-4220-a83b-693bb7b98ccb
 title: Scaling Colors
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Scaling Colors